 Physics GSU courses require analytical thinking and problem-solving skills, as well as imagination and creativity.

 What makes this field so rewarding?
 According to Nicole Cabrera Salazar, it’s because physics is intertwined with all other disciplines.
-Its principles determine how a human body functions, how your laptop and our essaypro review work together, and how whole galaxies behave!
+Its principles determine how a human body functions, how your laptop and our essaypro reviews work together, and how whole galaxies behave!

 5 Crucial Physics Discoveries of All Time